wassimkha/comp598/README.md

 proxies running on 6000

 load balancer listening on requests sent to 10.140.17.255 (vm2): 5000 and depending on ending of curl (ex. /heavy), request forward to respective node using specified balance options
+(if end user calls 'curl 10.140.17.255:5000/heavy', the request is forwarded to one of the nodes added by the cloud user through cloud_toolset or thorugh curl PROXYIP/register/nodeName/portNumber)

 nodes in all three pods must have: node_id, node_name, status (new/online), port_number
-new - added to proxy, not running container
+- new: added to proxy, not running container
-online - added to load balancer, when called will run the job (refer to tutorialA2-proxy.py)
+- online: added to load balancer, when called will run the job (refer to tutorialA2-proxy.py)

 **the proxy code from the tutorial is in the repo - and refer to the implementation in RM/middleware/middleware.py on interactions of nodes with load balancer